 Miliaria, the most common form of heat rash, is treated with topical steroid creams like Triamcinolone Acetonide 1% in a lotion base.
 Steroid ointments should be avoided as these occlude the pores.
 The steroid lotion is applied twice daily.
 If a secondary bacterial infection occurs, it is usually due to Staphylococcus aureus, which is ubiquitous on the skin.
 The antibiotic of choice is Dicloxicillin 250 mg 4 times daily for 7-10 days.
 If skin cultures disclose Methicillin Resistant Staph Aureus (MRSA) Bactrim DS is the antibiotic of choice.

 To battle heat syncope and heat cramps, fluid replacement with an electrolyte solution is recommended.
-This can be done by consuming Pediolyte, Gatorade, or water with salt; the salt water solution should consist of a mixture of 4 teaspoons of table salt mixed into 1 gallon of water.
+This can be done by consuming Pedialyte, Gatorade, or water with salt; the salt water solution should consist of a mixture of 4 teaspoons of table salt mixed into 1 gallon of water.
 The individual should also be moved into a cool shady spot while resting in a recumbent (lying down) position.
 Fluid resuscitation/replacement can be done by the administration of the oral fluids listed.
 Recovery to full function takes a few days to approximately one week.

 Usually heat cramps are self-limited (go away on their own).
 Drink lots of fluids to rehydrate.

 When an individual recovers from heat stroke, he/she is at risk for future repeat events.
 Prevention starts with adequate hydration before, during, and after strenuous exercise.
 Fluid intake should be increased with heavy perspiration/sweating.
-A rule of thumb is 3 liters of fluid (water with added salt/Gatorade/Pediolyte) approximately every 60-90 minutes.
+A rule of thumb is 3 liters of fluid (water with added salt/Gatorade/Pedialyte) approximately every 60-90 minutes.
 Take frequent rest periods to allow your body to cool down, and rest in a shady area.
 Do not take salt tablets to replenish lost sodium as the absorption is unpredictable.